-- Arkansas Tech University to complete a Bachelor of Professional Studies. - UA Fort Smith to complete Bachelor of Science in Organizational Leadership - While it is expected that most of the 29 semester hours of core courses will transfer, the transferability of the 31 elective hours in the program will depend on careful coordination by the student with the transfer institution.
-Students may visit https://acts.adhe.edu/studenttransfer.aspx to inquire about transferability of courses to Arkansas colleges and universities. - Associate of General Studies may be the best option for students planning to transfer to out of state institutions since they will be able to work with the transfer institution to identify transferrable courses and can take them as electives.
+- Arkansas Tech University to complete a Bachelor of Professional Studies. - UA Fort Smith to complete Bachelor of Science in Organizational Leadership - While it is expected that most of the 29 semester hours of core courses will transfer, the transferability of the 31 elective hours in the program will depend on careful coordination by the student with the transfer institution. - Associate of General Studies may be the best option for students planning to transfer to out of state institutions since they will be able to work with the transfer institution to identify transferrable courses and can take them as electives.